QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/cp/index.md

 #### Data-Driven Programming

-Data-driven programming is a paradigm where the behavior of the program is driven by the data we provide ✨.
+[Data-driven programming](https://en.wikipedia.org/wiki/Data-driven_programming) is a paradigm where the behavior of the program is driven by the data we provide ✨.

-For instance, in a game, we could define quests directly inside the code or we could create JSON/XML/... for each quest and load them inside the program (DDP).
+For instance, in a game, we could define quests directly inside the code or we could create JSON/XML/... for each quest and load them inside the program <small>(which is a Data-Driven approach)</small>.

 It allows us to change the data or add new files without editing the code.
 It's both easier to use and to maintain.
 Editing data files may not require  any programming knowledge, and they can be processed by other tools <small>(ex: we could develop a graphical editor)</small>.
 </div><div>

-...
+#### Documentation-Driven Development

+[Literate programming](https://en.wikipedia.org/wiki/Literate_programming) is a coding practice in which we write documentation before and alongside the code to explain its purpose.

+It's sometimes called "Documentation-Driven Development" to enforce the idea that we must write documentation before the code, and that it drives what we code.
 </div></div>

 <hr class="sep-both">